 Menu must-try: We’d recommend one of their steaks plus a side to share like the loaded baked potato or truffle fries.
 For a lighter option, try the maple glazed salmon with quinoa and butternut squash.

 Baci Ristorante is Hamilton’s home for amore.
-With a name that means “kiss” in Italian, this Hamilton Mountain restaurant is a lovely spot for date night.
-Featuring dishes like Bisteca di Manzo (10oz slow roasted AAA prime rib) and Linguine Alla Pescatore (with shrimp, mussels and calamari), Baci does modern Italian right.
+With a name that means “kiss” in Italian, this restaurant is a lovely spot for date night and conveniently located on the ground floor of the boutique C Hotel on Hamilton’s east mountain.
+Featuring dishes like Osso Buco and Linguine Alla Pescatore (with shrimp, mussels and calamari), Baci does modern Italian right.

 Menu must-try: Dig into a fantastic Neapolitan brick-oven pizza (you can see it being prepared from your seat).
-Finish with the Affogato: vanilla bean ice cream, shot of espresso and house-made biscotti.
+Finish with the Nutella Stromboli: a dessert to share.
 Delizioso!

-Menu must-try: The beautifully plated beef short ribs are their specialty: merlot-marinated and slow-braised, served with oyster, cremini and shiitake mushroom truffle demi, Yukon Gold potato purée or house-cut fries.
+Menu must-try: The beautifully plated beef short ribs are their speciality: merlot-marinated and slow-braised, served with oyster, cremini and shiitake mushroom truffle demi, Yukon Gold potato purée or house-cut fries.

 Menu must-try: For a dish that never disappoints, order the fresh cheese served with sourdough toast (both made in-house).
 Perfect for sharing.